Thursday, Jan 28, 2016

 - p = view partition setup so we can review before writing changes to disk, w = write changes to disk

-to create a LVM physical volume on the partition we just createdvgcreate vg-databases /dev/sdb1
+- pvcreate /dev/sdb1to create a LVM physical volume on the partition we just created

 To later extend the logical volume, use